sylv3r/card-react/README.md

   // the card component can be rendered anywhere (doesn't have to be in ReactCardFormContainer). container="card-wrapper" // required

+  // the attribute of the form inputs used as unique identifier.
+  // Default to the `id` attribute
+  // It is strongly discouraged to use the `name` attribute since
+  // it will submit directly to the server sensible credit card informations.
+  // You should instead have a token generator or encryption logic
+  // on the client side before submitting. formInputsNameAttribute="id" // optional - default "id"

-  // an object contain the form inputs names.
+  // an object contain the form inputs identifiers.
-  // every input must have a unique name prop. formInputsNames={
+  // every input must have a unique identifier attribute. formInputsNames={
     {
       number: 'CCnumber', // optional — default "number"